 Google uses the accuracy and consistency of your business address, opening hours, phone number, business name, website and zip code as trust factors to see whether they should send a user to your location.
 The more accurate your information is, the more likely Google will rank you in one of the top three spots.

-Your Guide to Ranking for Near Me Searches:
+A Restaurant Marketing Plan to Rank for Near Me Searches: